frain-dev/convoy.js/README.md

 # Convoy SDK for JS

 This is the Convoy JS SDK.
 This SDK contains methods for easily interacting with Convoy's API.
 Below are examples to get you started.
-For additional examples, please see our official documentation at (https://convoy.readme.io/reference)
+You can view the full API Reference [here](https://getconvoy.io/docs/api-reference/welcome)

 ## Installation